You are here

 Subcutaneous Fluid Administration

-Inject 150 U of HYLENEX recombinant prior to start of subcutaneous fluid administration to facilitate absorption of up to 1,000 mL or more of solution.
+Lightly pinch the skin up into a small mound and insert the needle/catheter into the subcutaneous space.
+Inject 150 USP units of HYLENEX recombinant prior to start of subcutaneous fluid administration to facilitate absorption of up to 1,000 mL or more of solution.
+Inject HYLENEX recombinant through the catheter hub or injection port closest to the needle/catheter.
+Begin administration of solution.
+Solution should start in readily.
 As with all parenteral fluid therapy, observe effect closely, with the same precautions for restoring fluid and electrolyte balance as in intravenous injections.
-The dose, the rate of injection, and the type of solution (saline, glucose, Ringer's, etc.) must be adjusted carefully to the individual patient.
+The dose, the rate of injection, and the type of solution (saline, glucose, Ringer’s, etc.) must be adjusted carefully to the individual patient.
 When solutions devoid of inorganic electrolytes are administered subcutaneously, hypovolemia may occur.
 This may be prevented by using solutions containing adequate amounts of inorganic electrolytes and/or controlling the volume and speed of administration.

 HYLENEX recombinant may be added to small volumes of solution, such as fluid replacement solutions or solutions of drugs for subcutaneous injection.
 Subcutaneous fluids should be administered as directed by a physician.
 The dosage of subcutaneous fluids administered is dependent upon the age, weight, and clinical condition of the patient as well as laboratory determinations.
 The rate and volume of subcutaneous fluid administration should not exceed those employed for intravenous infusion.
 For premature infants or during the neonatal period, the daily dosage should not exceed 25 mL/kg and the rate of administration should not be greater than 2 mL per minute.